 - Dual Flush toilets may not flush as effectively as Single Flush toilets.
-In general, a Dual Flush toilet will have less water in the bowl and will have more of a tendency to leave streak marks.
+In general, a Dual Flush will have less water in the bowl and will have more of a tendency to leave streak marks.

 What About Modern Single Flush Toilets?

-Well, so far there may have been a lot of love for Dual Flush toilets.
+Well, so far there may have been a lot of love for Double Flush toilets.
 However, we shouldn’t forget modern Single Flush toilets.
-Single flush toilets can be just as efficient as Dual Flush models.
+Single Flush toilets can be just as efficient as Dual Flush models.
 In fact, many modern Single Flush units are WaterSense certified and use 1.28 GPF.
 Compared to an old Single Flush model that used 3.5 GPF, that makes a huge difference.
 A WaterSense certified toilet is eco-friendly, a money saver and a necessity to have in certain American states.

 However, Single Flush toilets also have their pros and cons.
 Lets have a quick look at them.

 - Compared to Dual Flush toilets, Single Flush units are less expensive to buy.

 - They can be just as water efficient.
 Many modern Single Flush toilets are WaterSense certified.

 - They have a better flush and are less likely to leave streak marks on the bowl.